 Hirsh concluded with the need to accelerate GHG emissions reduction and identify where we are wasting energy.
 The utility sector needs to change from providing electricity to providing energy services.
 Managing usage such as when electric cars are being charged and solar roofs are being used will also be important to support the energy system.
 Hirsh envisions a harmonious energy system where customers play a critical role in meeting energy needs.

 Kate Simeon is the Executive Director of the Carbon Leadership Forum and Professor and Chair of the Department of Architecture at the University of Washington.
 Her presentation was on Building Decarbonization.
-She noted, “Buildings consume a significant amount of energy and reduce carbon emissions, but building decarbonization can result in a lot of positive changes to climate, health, and equity.”
+She noted, “Buildings consume a significant amount of energy and produce carbon emissions, but building decarbonization can result in a lot of positive changes to climate, health, and equity.”
 Making the buildings also uses energy and creates emissions.
 Decarbonization of buildings looks at taking emissions out of all aspects of buildings from constructing them, transporting the materials, operating them, and finally removing them.
 The building’s energy consumption is a factor, too.

 Simeon noted four areas to make policies for decarbonizing buildings.
 These areas are existing buildings, new buildings, the electrical grid, and building materials.
 Each area has specific strategies to be used.
 At this point in her talk, Simeon noted comments from those in the Assembly, including “overwhelming, and daunting.”
 She reminded them, “It’s not our responsibility to know everything of all the answers.
 It’s our responsibility to identify where the places are that we can individually and collectively act, as well as how to support larger-scale actions.”